2025 Deadlines You Need to Know

 Social Security:

 These numbers can help you make informed decisions about contributions, deductions, and overall planning.
-With some significant increases in contribution limits and changes to tax-related thresholds, now’s a great time to review your financial strategy with a professional to ensure you’re maximizing your opportunities for the year ahead.
+With some significant increases in contribution limits and changes to tax-related thresholds, now’s a great time to review your financial strategy with a professional to ensure you’re maximizing your opportunities.

 Feel free to reach out if you have questions about how these updates apply to your personal situation!